Kahatagasdigiliya Sri Gonagiri Rajamaha Viharaya – ගෝනගිරි රජමහා විහාරය

 Deep in the dry zone

 Gonagiri Rajamaha Vihare is 30 kilometers from Anuradhapura.
 The sacred site gives one a feeling of serenity and a glimpse of the hardship endured by the farming community of the area.
-After travelling on the Anuradhapura – Trincomalee Road, you reach the Kahatagasdigiliya town.
-From there one needs to travel one kilo meter to the Vihare.
+After traveling on the Anuradhapura – Trincomalee Road, you reach the Kahatagasdigiliya town.
+From there one needs to travel one kilometer to the Vihare.

 The history of Gonagiri Vihare is buried deep in the sands of times.
-The temple was built by king Suratissa, in 247-237 B.C., the younger brother of king Mahasiva, who became a ruler of Anuradhapura.
-He was a descendent of king Devanampiyatissa.
+The temple was built by King Suratissa, in 247-237 B.C., the younger brother of King Mahasiva, who became a ruler of Anuradhapura.
+He was a descendant of king Devanampiyatissa.
 According to Mahawansa, a Buddhist chronicle, king Suratissa has ruled Anuradhapura for over 10 years and built 500 temples around the sacred city of Anuradhapura.
 Historians believe that Gonagiri Rajamaha Vihare is one of the temples built by king Suratissa.
 Many years ago the temple was known by various other names such as Gonagala Vihare and Gommalawe Vihare.

 The sambur legend